grahamrgriffiths/ServerList/README.md

 To assist with planning the task, I setup a [GitHub Project board](https://github.com/users/grahamrgriffiths/projects/2).
 Usually, I would use Trello - but I've been meaning to try [projects](https://docs.github.com/en/issues/planning-and-tracking-with-projects/learning-about-projects/about-projects)

 ## Expanding the application
-An intern has left behind this piece of code.
-Refactor it as much as possible into clean code according to best practices and fix the bugs and missing functionalities:
+An intern had left behind this piece of code.
+The task was to refactor it as much as possible into clean code according to best practices and fix the bugs and missing functionalities.

+The following was fixed:
+- The app occasionally crashes when scrolling servers down or refreshing.
+- The window layout becomes ugly when resizing.

+These issues remain due to time constraints:
 - The Current location displays nothing.
-- The app occasionally crashes when scrolling servers down or refreshing.
 - The servers should be listed by the distance from the current location in an ascending order.
-- The window layout becomes ugly when resizing.

-Feel free to switch to .NET Core or use library/framework that can make your life easier.

-Among other things, we value:
-- Beautiful high-quality code.
-- Usage of MVVM and dependency injection pattern.
-- Usage of async APIs where available, non-blocking UI.
-- Implemented logging.
-- Unit tests.

 ### Architecture
 I chose the approach of updating the application to use [.NET MAUI](https://learn.microsoft.com/en-us/dotnet/maui/what-is-maui) and .NET 6